IngramSpark Cover Dimensions Incorrect? Fix Template & Size Before Upload

 Related Questions

-Why can IngramSpark Cover Dimensions Incorrect pass visual checks but fail IngramSpark validation?
+Why can IngramSpark Cover Dimensions Incorrect?
+Fix Template & Size Before Upload pass visual checks but fail IngramSpark validation?

 Visual review is not authoritative.
 Platform validation checks geometry, resources, and metadata numerically, and small mismatches trigger rejection.